pupils pupil

 writing At Ogbourne CofE Primary we provide a stimulating range of books and texts to inspire the children.
 Every English unit is based around a high quality text which the pupils will become immersed in as it is revealed over the series of lessons.
 During the course of a writing unit we will provide experience sessions to help the children feel motivated and ready to write.
 The purpose of these sessions above all, is to inspire our young writers but they also provide excellent opportunities to deepen background knowledge and pre-teach vocabulary.

-We expose all pupils from Acorns to Poplars to a range of fiction and non-fiction writing genres.
+We expose all pupils from Springs to Rivers to a range of fiction and non-fiction writing genres.
 These include narratives, persuasive texts, non-chronological reports, explanation texts, biographies, diary entries, newspaper articles and poetry.

 We provide opportunities in foundation subjects for children to use some of these text types, for example writing up an explanation text in Science or a report in Geography.
 This gives more opportunities for children to independently recall features of the text types they have been studying in English lessons.